geminimvp/employee_handbook/guides/engineering/theme_development/local_theme_development.markdown

 	- bug/branch-name... for small edits and visual bugs
 	- feature/branch-name... for large changes and new site features
 	- chore/branch-name... for housekeeping
+	- In order to see SCSS changes, SCSS needs to be compiled into CSS.
+		- Navigate to your SCSS folder and run ```sass --watch style.scss:../css/style.css```

 4. [Run the theme:import rake task](https://github.com/geminimvp/engine_storefront/blob/master/README.md#importing-themes) to load the theme

 	```
 	$ THEME=THEME_NAME bundle exec rake theme:import
 	```